-After the previous post’s over-saturated commercial frames this quick image may rebalance blog aesthetics by contextualizing the ecstatic dancing figure used as its logo.
+This quick image may contextualize the ecstatic dancing figure used as our logo.
 Background story: an old general who had been in charge of organizing events behind a city’s walls dances to distract children gathered around a fire as defenses fail.
-In such a situation there were unaffiliated, retreating, or front-line enemy troops who would be more harmful to stranded residents than the formal enemy army.
-Innocent persons unable to escape — street children, handicapped, elderly — might gather together in a public setting.
-As debris rains down they would be protected in no-man’s land by persons such as this dancer.
+In such a situation there may have been unaffiliated, retreating, or front-line enemy troops more dangerous to stranded residents than the opposing army.
+Innocent persons unable to escape — street children, handicapped, elderly — might gather together in a public setting with an elderly official.
+As debris rains around them they would be protected in no-man’s land by persons such as this dancer.

-Check out what is not on this little guy’s right foot, but on his head — he was sculpted near Kunming China 1,500 years ago!
+Check out what is not on the little guy’s right foot, but his head — this was sculpted near Kunming China 1,500 years ago!
 Imagine him also in a peaceful setting dancing around a hearth, entertaining kids and village folk who have stayed up late to hear his stories.

 “Happy Dancer” may be seen in a nondescript corner of a display case among shelves of statuettes in the Yunnan Provincial Museum, Kunming China.
 Some day it’s value will be celebrated.
 It is the Mona Lisa of sculpture. http://en.wikipedia.org/wiki/Kunming#Yunnan_Provincial_Museum

 (Well, maybe not THE most important, but, one of the most important…allllthough,

 if forced to choooooose!! –I LOVE IT!!)